RoyalHeart/VoiceAI/README.md

 # VoiceAI

-This project use the Whisper.ai model to transcribe audio and do multiples thing with it.
+This project uses the Whisper.ai (more detail at [github.com/openai/whisper](github.com/openai/whisper)) model to transcribe audio and do multiple things with it.
-All the translation is done through the googletrans library
+All the translation is done through the [googletrans](https://pypi.org/project/googletrans/) library.
+The program also uses [Tkinter](https://docs.python.org/3/library/tkinter.html) to show the subtitles on the screen.
+To play the translated audio, a local [Coqui TTS](https://github.com/coqui-ai/TTS) server is set up to receive text and output audio file.
+The [VB Audio cable software](https://vb-audio.com/Cable/) is also used to make the output of the device into an input source.

-Some use cases:
+# Some use cases:

-- # Live subtitles
+- ## Live subtitles

-  Transcibed audio will be translated into desired target language and show on screen with Tkinter.
+  Transcribed audio will be translated into the desired target language and shown on screen with Tkinter.

-  ## Demo
+  ### Demo

   [live_subtitles.webm](https://github.com/RoyalHeart/VoiceAI/assets/75922889/5abe5169-3981-4031-869d-4867c66ec83c)

-- # Speech to text to speech (dubbing translation)
+- ## Speech to text to speech (dubbing with translation)

-  Use Whisper.ai to transcribe your voice (or from an audio source) and use Coqui TTS to speak it, can also for live vocal translation
+  Use Whisper.ai to transcribe your voice (or from an audio source) and use Coqui TTS to speak it.
+This works as a live vocal translation

 ## How to run

-Make sure to have all the library installed and then just run the main.py file with the correct flags
+Make sure to have all the libraries installed and then just run the main.py file with the correct flags

 If you use Windows, then you can try to make a batch file like the main.bat to activate a virtual environment and run the code

-Some flags are useful such as --save_files because it store the audio files temporarily and transcribe one by one
+Some flags are useful such as --save_files because it stores the audio files temporarily and transcribes them one by one

 ### Run the live subtitles